sfeister/sidekick-epics-docs/docs/model1/simple-ioc/pi-epics-install.md

 cd epics-base
 make -j8
 ```

+The last step, `make -j8`, can take from ten minutes to a half hour, depending on your hardware.

 (Note: the `make -j8` means to compile EPICS using eight threads, to speed up this step on a multicore machine.
 A more bulletproof method is to just run `make`, which uses one thread, and may take longer.)